-SVI has acquired 10 stores, 1 adjacent property and 3 records management operations in fiscal 2022 and 29 stores in fiscal 2021.
+SVI has acquired 1 location as of March 31, 2023 and 10 stores, 1 adjacent property and 3 records management operations in fiscal 2022 and 29 stores in fiscal 2021.
 These additions have resulted in NOI growth quarter over quarter as we commenced reporting results.